wandb/docs/docs/guides/model_registry/walkthrough.md

 run.finish()
 ```

-W&B will create a registered model for you if the name you specify for `registered-model-name` does not already exist.
+W&B creates a registered model for you if the name you specify for `registered-model-name` does not already exist.

 See [`link_model`](../../ref/python/run.md#link_model) in the API Reference guide for more information on optional parameters.
 ## Evaluate the performance of a model
-After training many models, you will likely want to evaluate the performance of those models.
+It is common practice to evaluate the performance of a one or more models.

-First, get the evaluation dataset artifact that was stored in W&B in a previous step.
+First, get the evaluation dataset artifact stored in W&B in a previous step.

 ```python
 job_type = "evaluate_model"